Youngstown, Ohio: Historical

-Culture

-Entertainment
+Arts and culture

-Despite the impact of regional economic decline, Youngstown offers an array of cultural and recreational resources.
-Youngstown's newest venue is the Youngstown Foundation Amphitheatre; an outdoor venue opened in 2019 upon former industrial grounds in Downtown that hosts various musicians.
+Despite the impact of regional economic decline, Youngstown offers an array of cultural resources.
+The Youngstown Symphony Orchestra has been based in the city since 1926.
+It performs at Powers Auditorium, a former Warner Bros. movie palace that serves as the area's primary music hall.

-One of the city's sports-related attractions is the Covelli Centre, which was funded primarily through a $26 million federal grant secured in 2000 by then-Congressman Jim Traficant.
-Located on the site of an abandoned steel mill, the large, high-tech facility opened in October 2005.
-It was formerly called the Chevrolet Center, and during planning it was known as the Youngstown Convocation Center.
-The centre's main tenants are the Youngstown Phantoms, who play in the United States Hockey League.
-Previously, it was home to the Youngstown Steelhounds hockey team, who played in the CHL.
-The venue also hosts "on ice" musical shows and concerts.

-Historically, one of the area's most popular attractions was Idora Park in the Idora neighborhood of Youngstown's south side.
-An urban amusement park, it operated from 1899 until it was closed after a large fire destroyed many of its premier rides in 1984.

-Theater

-The community's culture center is Powers Auditorium, a former Warner Brothers movie palace that serves as the area's primary music hall and a home for the Youngstown Symphony Orchestra.
 This downtown landmark is one of five auditoriums within the city.
-Ford Recital Hall was built in 2006 as an addition to newly renovated Powers Auditorium.
-Imposing and neo-classical Stambaugh Auditorium, on the city's north side, has served for decades as a site of concerts and is often rented for private events.
+Ford Recital Hall was built in 2006 as an addition to Powers Auditorium.

+Stambaugh Auditorium, located on the city's north side, is an imposing neo-classical structure that has served for decades as a site for concerts and private events.
 The facility also hosts the Stambaugh Youth Concert Band.
 Bruce Springsteen, who sang about the decline of Youngstown's steel industry and its adverse effects on local workers in his ballad "Youngstown", played at Stambaugh Auditorium on January 12, 1996, as part of his solo Ghost of Tom Joad Tour.

+Youngstown's newest venue is the Youngstown Foundation Amphitheatre, an outdoor venue opened in 2019 upon former industrial grounds downtown that hosts various musicians.
+Artists also perform at the Covelli Centre arena downtown.
+Historically, one of the area's most popular attractions was Idora Park in the Idora neighborhood on Youngstown's south side.
+An urban amusement park, it operated from 1899 until it was closed after a large fire destroyed many of its premier rides in 1984.

+Theater

-The Youngstown Playhouse, Mahoning County's primary community theater, has served the area for more than 80 years, despite intermittent financial problems.
+The Youngstown Playhouse, Mahoning County's primary community theater, has served the area for more than 100 years, established in 1924, despite intermittent financial problems.
 Believed by some observers to be the nation's oldest continuously operating community theater, the Youngstown Playhouse was the only community theater in Ohio to ever receive major institutional support from the Ohio Arts Council.
 The Oakland Center for the Arts, formerly in the downtown area, was a well-known venue for locally produced plays before it closed in 2015 due to poor management.
 In late 2016. the Oakland Center for the Arts was re-established with a new focus on youth and kids theatre.

+Several community theaters have risen in the area such as The Rustbelt Theater Company, The Hopewell (formally Victorian Players), and Millennial Theatre Company who are known for their regional premieres and larger theatrical experiences.

 Well known theatrical personalities from the Youngstown area include comedic actor Joe Flynn, screen actress Elizabeth Hartman, singer and Broadway performer Maureen McGovern, and television and screen actor Ed O'Neill.